ElusiveMagpie45/2406101-2407262-2410698-2410510-2407844-2400903-ma2806-final-project/README.md

 INDIVIDUAL CONTRIBUTIONS
-Each group member should write their own short section outlining what they contributed and their process.
-Explain what it is you contributed, how you went about it, and what your thought process was.
-There is no length requirement here, but your section should be detailed enough that I can easily identify your contributions to the project.

 AJ -  I have set up the repository and written the README, along with gathering the prior code of tile map and player movement from workshops to use as a foundation for our own.